 Decisions are forced upon the player to move the story along.
 If you’re the type to always min/max a game, this might cause you some anxiety.
 Just go with the flow, you’re a drifter after all.

 If you manage to make it to the end of the adventure and achieve one of the game’s six endings, you are able to retain the sword (and the bonuses) you completed the game with.
 You also may unlock additional cosmetic changes for your next playthrough.
 Replay is encouraged, it’s the only way to get the full story of Rokkotsu pass.

 If you’ve ever wanted to role play in a Kurasowa film, Way Of The Samurai is your game.
-This game is still inexpensive, with a complete copy selling from between $15 and $20 on eBay.
+This game is still inexpensive, with a complete copy selling from between $15 and $20 online.
 HowLongToBeat gives a playtime of five and a half hours to complete a playthrough, but that’s a little inflated in my opinion.